ORCID

 By obtaining an ORCID and affiliating it with Duke and Federal systems, researchers can more seamlessly link their contributions and appointments from various sources to quickly generate a biosketch in SciENcv for grant proposals.

-Registering your ORCID with Duke
+Creating and Registering an ORCID with Duke

 Registering your ORCID with Federal Platforms